 - How long the 0% introductory period is (generally anywhere from 6-21 months)

 - If there is a balance transfer fee (usually between 3% and 5% percent of the amount transferred, which is added to your balance)

 - What kind of credit score you need to qualify

 - Card terms after the introductory period expires

 First and foremost, you want to give yourself ample time to pay your balance.
 Some cards offer almost two years of 0% interest, such as the Citi Simplicity® Card - No Late Fees Ever.
-This card boasts 0%* for 21 months on Balance Transfers*, but know you’ll have to pay 5% of each balance transfer; $5 minimum, which is tacked on to the amount you transfer.
+This card boasts 0% for 18 months on Balance Transfers, but know you’ll have to pay Balance transfer fee – either $5 or 3% of the amount of each transfer, whichever is greater., which is tacked on to the amount you transfer.